This buildpack is deprecated. Use the new Heroku Node.js Buildpack, instead.

 caching, you can force clear the cache and start a new build.
 To do this in the control panel, navigate to your app, click the Actions menu, and then select Force Build and Deploy.

-In the Force Build and Deploy window, select the Clear Build Cache option, and then click on the “Deploy” button.
+In the Force Build and Deploy window, select the Clear Build Cache option, and then click the “Deploy” button.
 This clears the build cache and starts a new deployment.

 Here’s an example with Node and Express that uses the PORT variable or 3000